decal/werdlists/INDEX.md

 file-specs: File format specifications as distributed by vendor(s)/author(s)
 ftp-data: Various FTP (File Transfer Protocol) datum from RFC's and elsewhere
 glibc-data: Data taken from the source code of the [GNU C Library](https://www.gnu.org/software/libc/ "glibc")
-html-forms: Data associated with HTML form mark-up syntax and the like
 html-words: Words not uncommon to come across when parsing HTML dialects
 http-agents: Software version banners for [HTTP User Agents](https://en.wikipedia.org/wiki/User_agent#Use_in_HTTP "User agent - Use in HTTP") also known as browsers
 http-headers: Header fields sent in requests and responses by browsers/servers